Lonestar: 2003–05: From There To Here: Greatest Hits and Let's Be Us Again

 BNA released Lonestar's first greatest hits package, From There to Here: Greatest Hits, in 2003.
 Three new songs were recorded for this album: "My Front Porch Looking In" (written by McDonald, Myers, and Don Pfrimmer), a cover of Marc Cohn's "Walking in Memphis", and "I Pray".
 The first two of these were both released as singles; "My Front Porch Looking In" went to number 1 and became the top country hit of 2003 on the Billboard Year-End charts, while the "Walking in Memphis" cover peaked at number 8.

 Let's Be Us Again was released in May 2004.
 This album produced three singles, all co-written by McDonald.
-The title track was the first, reaching number 4 on the country charts in mid-2004.
-"Mr. Mom" followed it, becoming their final number one by the end of the year.
-After it, "Class Reunion (That Used to Be Us)" peaked at number 16 in early 2005.
+The title track was the first, reaching number 4 on the country charts and the Top 40 on the Hot 100 in mid-2004.
+"Mr. Mom" followed it, becoming their ninth and final country number one and pop top 40 hit by the end of the year.
+After it, "Class Reunion (That Used to Be Us)" peaked at number 16 on the country charts in early 2005.
 Huff produced the entire album except for the closing track "Somebody's Someone", which the band produced by itself; although never released as a single, this song charted at number 53 on the country charts in mid-2004 due to unsolicited airplay.
 Also included on this album was "Let Them Be Little", co-written by McDonald and Billy Dean.
 Dean recorded his own version of the song for his 2005 album of the same name for Curb Records, and his version peaked at number 8 on the country charts in early 2005.
 Another track on Let's Be Us Again, "From There to Here", featured a guest vocal from Alabama lead singer Randy Owen.
 Erlewine praised the album for containing more up-tempo songs than its predecessors.
 Jeffrey B. Remz was less favorable, writing in Country Standard Time that "everything tends to have the same typical anthemic feel making it all sound so radio ready."